 With Firmware 6.x, the installation aborted message is displayed when the BIOS finds that the configuration of the disk drives, as stored in the NVRAM and configuration on disk, is different from what it senses at boot time.
-When this happens, and a new installation is not being attempted, the cause is often a faulty cable or drive, or a loose connection.
+When this happens, (and a brand new installation is not being attempted) the cause is often a faulty cable or drive, or a loose connection.
 Check all of the connectors, cables, drives, and try to boot.
 If the error persists, it most likely indicates a genuine failure and needs to be corrected.
 To correct it, boot and run the on-board BIOS Configuration Utility, RAID EzAssist (see Chapter 3).
 For more information, refer to the RAID EzAssist Configuration Utility User Reference Guide or RAID EzAssist Configuration Utility Quick Configuration Guide.

-With Firmware 6.x, if the BIOS displays a mismatch in the Configuration on Disk (COD) on all drives, then the following message will be displayed, "install abort"-- no drives will be installed message.
-If you get this message, boot and run RAID EzAssist, the on-board Mylex Disk Array Configuration Utility.
-See Chapter 3 to recover from the error.
+With Firmware 6.x, if the BIOS displays a mismatch in the Configuration on Disk (COD) on all drives, then there will be an "install abort"-- no drives will be installed.
+Normally this error will not be displayed.
+If it is, boot and run RAID EzAssist, the on-board Mylex Disk Array Configuration Utility (see Chapter 3) to recover from the error.
 For more information, refer to the RAID EzAssist Configuration Utility User Reference Guide or RAID EzAssist Configuration Utility Quick Configuration Guide.